publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schIV/ptB/m__us_usc_t20_s7173.md

             (B) in amounts that are consistent with [section 7174(h) of this title][/us/usc/t20/s7174/h];

-        (6) describes the steps the State educational agency will take to ensure that programs implement effective strategies, including providing ongoing technical assistance and training, evaluation, and dissemination of promising practices;
+        (6) describes the steps the State educational agency will take to ensure that programs implement effective strategies, including providing ongoing technical assistance and training, evaluation, dissemination of promising practices, and coordination of professional development for staff in specific content areas and youth development;

         (7) describes how programs under this part will be coordinated with programs under this chapter, and other programs as appropriate;